 Varicose veins are the most common form of vascular disease, affecting between 15%-25% of all adults, and about 50% of people over the age of 50.
 Approximately half of the population has some form of vein disease, with women having a higher incidence than men.
 Varicose veins are not only unsightly, but they can be extremely uncomfortable and sometimes extremely painful.
 Allow Dr. Weiswasser to treat your varicose veins at Sycamore Medi Spa.

 Although spider veins rarely cause pain, many patients wish to treat them for cosmetic reasons.
 The treatment of spider veins is relatively simple.
 Sclerotherapy, which simply means ‘shutting down a vein’, is the primary technique we use to treat spider veins.
 There are many forms of “sclero”, including injection and laser sclerotherapy.
-At your complimentary consultation, we will discuss the options that are appropriate in treating your vein pattern.
+At your consultation, we will discuss the options that are appropriate in treating your vein pattern.

 Vein ablation is a technique used to shut down a vein that has reflux resulting in congestion in the leg, which in turn leads to varicose veins.
 Veins are ordinarily designed to move blood in an upward direction, from the foot back towards the trunk, using an elaborate mechanism of valves.
 In some people, that mechanism can be disrupted such that when they stand up, blood reverses direction and goes down the leg.
 There are two types of vein ablation: laser ablation and radio-frequency ablation.
 Both are able to safely and effectively shut down the vein in the leg with reflux without any incisions.